navigating-the-darkweb/navigating-the-darkweb/docs/chapter4_hyphanet.rst

 Using FMS
 ---------
-From the FMS home page [#]_, click “Browse Forums” from the left menu to show the existing forums list.
-Notice the dropdown on the left of the “Sign In” button, which contains a list of identities you have previously imported.
+From the FMS home page [#]_, click **Browse Forums** from the left menu to show the existing forums list.
+Notice the dropdown on the left of the **Sign In** button, which contains a list of identities you have previously imported.
 Be sure to be signed in to post messages.

 .. figure:: images/image120.png
    :width: 800